 - However, the protesters hanged and burned his effigy and destroyed his house.

-- He never did that duty and later commissioned as the lieutenant governor of the province.
+- He never did that duty and was later commissioned as the lieutenant governor of the province.

 29. No Taxation Without Representation Stamp Act